-- View Purchase Payments

-- This screen shows participants with active installment agreements for service credit purchases (SCP) if the participants are purchasing service credit via payroll deduction.

-- View Employee Information
+- View Purchase Payments - This screen shows participants with active installment agreements for service credit purchases (SCP) if the participants are purchasing service credit via payroll deduction. - View Employee Information - Use this screen to search for all employees.
+Search criteria must include the employee's SSN or TRS assigned Temp ID and the Last Name or Date of Birth. - o Examples of active employee information screens - o Example of a retired employee information screen

-- Use this screen to search for all employees.
-Search criteria must include the employee's SSN or TRS assigned Temp ID and the Last Name or Date of Birth. - View Employee Information User Guide - View 401(a)(17) Limit - This screen shows employees subject to the IRC 401 (a)(17) salary limit who have reached or exceeded 85% of the limit for the TRS fiscal year.
+- View 401(a)(17) Limit - o This screen shows employees subject to the IRC 401 (a)(17) salary limit who have reached or exceeded 85% of the limit for the TRS fiscal year.
 REs can view whether employees are subject to the salary limit by searching for them on the View Employee Information screen. - View ORP Participants - This screen shows employees who are Optional Retirement Program (ORP) participants.